joshuaboniface/bbuilder/README.md

 On the repository side, the key should be added as a deploy key (e.g. in Gitea, under the repository `Settings` -> `Deploy Keys`) for the specific repositories that require it.

 Note that enabling deploy keys in the worker will require *all repositories* using it to be configured with the key, as that Basic Builder worker will use SSH for all repositories.

-## Why?

-I recently moved my Git repositories from a GitLab instance to Gitea.
-While I love Gitea, I missed the simplicity of GitLab CI.
-For most of my CI tasks, I'm running one or two simple commands or shell scripts on a single runner system, and I found that all the other CI tools out there were too big, cumbersome, and complex for my very simple needs.
-Thus, I created Basic Builder to do exactly what I need my CI to do, and nothing more.
-Hopefully it's useful to someone else as well!